vic-ma/website/content/posts/2025-10-14-test-post/index.md

 The first order of business was to refactor the tests.
 There was a lot of boilerplate code, which created visual clutter and made it tedious to add new test cases.

-For example, take a look at this test case:
+For example, take a look at this test:
 ```c
 static void
 test_egg_ipuz (void)